 Ethan Groveman (Manager of Project Consulting) oversees PIRA’s project consulting practice.
 In addition, he built and currently manages PIRA’s North American rail and pipeline infrastructure databases and contributes to PIRA’s work on refining, supply/demand balances, and vehicle technologies.
 He led the rail cost and capacity modeling for PIRA’s 2013 North American Crude by Rail Study.
 From 2008 to 2011, he served in product strategy and corporate development roles at Better Place, an electric vehicle infrastructure provider.
 Ethan has a B.S. in Management Science and Engineering from Stanford University.

-Dan Klein (Senior Director, International Coal) oversees PIRA’s International Coal Retainer Service.
+Dan Klein (Managing Director, International Coal) oversees PIRA’s International Coal Retainer Service.
 He is responsible for the International Thermal Coal Market Forecast and International Coal Markets Scorecard, and he contributes to the U.S. Coal Market Forecast.
 Prior to directing the International Coal Service, Mr. Klein was a member of PIRA’s North American Electricity team.
 He has a BA in economics from Calvin College.

 Roman Kramarchuk (Managing Director, Emissions and Clean Energy) heads up PIRA's Greenhouse Gas Emissions and North American Environmental Markets services.
 He joined PIRA in 2005, coming from the U.S. EPA’s Clean Air Markets Division, where he was extensively involved in the development of the CAIR and CAMR (Mercury) Rules and the BART Guidelines.
 His previous experience includes work with PA Consulting / PHB Hagler Bailly, where he evaluated strategies regarding power sector fuel choice, allowance purchases, and capital investments in pollution control equipment and advised on power plant development and acquisition, transmission expansion and asset valuation.
 He has a MPP from the Kennedy School of Government at Harvard and a BA in economics and BSE in system engineering from the University of Pennsylvania.